Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 * **Operator/Agent Operations:** Operator and agent onboarding & training coordination, field playbooks, performance nudges and performance management;

-* **Marketing Operations:** Campaign setup & execution, CRM segmentation, in-app promotions, field activations (Note: media spend for marketing campaigns is a pass-through cost per Annex I and is not included in the AMS Fee);
+* **Marketing Operations:** Campaign setup & execution (technical implementation only), CRM segmentation, in-app promotions, and field activation coordination.
+Marketing media spend and advertising costs shall be funded by The Bank per Section 3.3;

-* **Reporting & Governance:** KPI dashboards (real-time access via admin portal), monthly service reviews (operational performance, incidents, resolutions), quarterly roadmap planning and updates (platform enhancements, new features), **quarterly marketing plans** (CICO shall present proposed marketing campaigns, budgets, and calendar to The Bank for review and approval each quarter), and monthly marketing performance reports (campaign ROI, user acquisition costs, engagement metrics).
+* **Reporting & Governance:** KPI dashboards (real-time access via admin portal), monthly service reviews (operational performance, incidents, resolutions), quarterly roadmap planning and updates (platform enhancements, new features), and monthly marketing performance reports (campaign ROI, user acquisition costs, engagement metrics).

 CICO further warrants that hosting, support, and managed operations services shall be performed in accordance with industry best practices, the Service Level Objectives specified in this Agreement, and the data-residency provisions set forth in Section 7.7.

+**3.3 Marketing Funding and Proposal Process:** Marketing campaigns to drive user acquisition, engagement, and transaction volumes shall be funded directly by The Bank through the following proposal-based process:

+* **(a) Monthly Marketing Proposals:** CICO shall submit to The Bank a written marketing proposal by the **5th business day of each month** for the upcoming month's marketing activities.
+Each proposal shall include:
+  - Proposed marketing campaigns (digital, outdoor, in-branch, field activations, etc.)
+  - Target audience and campaign objectives (user acquisition, reactivation, transaction growth, etc.)
+  - Detailed budget breakdown (media buying, creative production, promotional costs, field team costs, etc.)
+  - Expected outcomes and key performance indicators
+  - Timeline and execution plan

+* **(b) Bank Approval:** The Bank shall review CICO's marketing proposal and provide written approval or rejection within **seven (7) business days** of receipt.
+The Bank may:
+  - Approve the proposal as submitted
+  - Approve with modifications to budget, channels, or creative approach
+  - Reject the proposal and request a revised submission
+  - Approve a partial budget (e.g., approve certain campaigns while deferring others)

+* **(c) Payment of Approved Marketing Costs:** Upon The Bank's written approval of a marketing proposal, The Bank shall:
+  - Pay the approved budget amount to CICO within **ten (10) business days** of approval, or
+  - Pay directly to third-party vendors (media agencies, outdoor advertisers, telecom providers) if mutually agreed, with CICO providing vendor details and invoices

+* **(d) Marketing Execution and Reporting:** CICO shall execute approved marketing campaigns in accordance with the approved proposal and budget.
+CICO shall provide The Bank with:
+  - Weekly campaign performance updates (during active campaigns)
+  - Monthly marketing performance report (by the 10th business day of the following month) including actual spend, campaign metrics, user acquisition, transaction volumes attributable to campaigns, and ROI analysis
+  - Supporting documentation (invoices, receipts, vendor statements) for all marketing expenditures

+* **(e) Budget Accountability:** CICO shall use marketing funds exclusively for the approved campaigns and shall not redirect funds to other purposes without The Bank's prior written consent.
+Any unused marketing budget at the end of the month shall be returned to The Bank or credited toward the next month's proposal, as mutually agreed.
+The Bank may audit marketing expenditures upon reasonable notice.

+* **(f) Marketing Strategy Alignment:** CICO and The Bank shall conduct quarterly marketing strategy sessions to align on long-term marketing objectives, brand positioning, customer segments, and annual marketing budget forecasts.
+These quarterly sessions shall inform the monthly marketing proposals.

 **3.2.1 Marketing Campaign Categories:**